-This knowledgebase article discusses how to collect logs to share with NVIDIA in order diagnose a display issue under Windows 10.
+This knowledgebase article discusses how to collect logs to share with NVIDIA in order diagnose a display issue under Microsoft Windows 10 and Windows 11.

 Types of symptoms:

 - Black screen

 - No signal from one of connected displays following a driver update

 - Incorrect desktop color levels following a driver update

 - Full kernel memory dump - You will be required to manually force a Blue Screen of Death (BSOD) crash which will save a kernel memory dump file to your hard drive.
 For more information about kernel memory dump files, click here

 - Dispdiag - Logs display information to a file.
 For more information, click here.